 Monitoring testing is used to detect the potential of COVID-19.
 If your monitoring test indicates the possibility of COVID-19, you need to seek further diagnostic testing and will be referred to Medical Services.

-Diagnostic (PCR) testing is used to establish the presence or absence of COVID-19.
+Diagnostic (PCR) testing is used to establish the presence or absence of SARS-CoV-2, the virus that causes COVID-19.
 You should get a diagnostic PCR test if you:

 - Received a positive monitoring test

 - Have been in contact with or exposed to someone who has COVID-19.
 You should wait 7 days after exposure before getting a diagnostic test.